 Time for a drink?
 Historic pubs such as The George and The Anchor have long been favoured by famous Londoners – from Charles Dickens to Samuel Pepys – or search out The Rake, London's smallest bar.
-If you fancy a tipple, head to Vinopolis, Bankside's unique wine-tasting attraction, which also features the Whisky Exchange shop and tasting room.
+If you're looking for a cocktail, head to Mondrian London's destination bar, Dandelyan, which mixes unusual creations with sweeping views of the Thames.

 Bankside was once known as London's larder.
 It's a title that lives on today in the fresh produce of Borough Market and the wealth of fine restaurants, pavement cafés and outlets surrounding it.

 Trains to London Waterloo

 London Waterloo train station is convenient for access to the South East of England by train.
 Destinations to and from London Waterloo include Bournemouth, Southampton, Exeter and Weymouth.